MisterIbis/MMBN3_AP_Tracker/README.md

 For Customization in PopTracker just edit the pack's files.
 Documenation for PopTracker's pack format can be found [here](https://github.com/black-sliver/PopTracker/blob/master/doc/PACKS.md).
 For example: if you want to change the broadcast layout, you can add your desired layout to the `layout/broadcast.json` file.
-Make sure you have you layout backed up tho, so you don't lose it when you override the file while updating the pack.
+Make sure you have you layout backed up, so you don't lose it when you override the file while updating the pack.

 ### EmoTracker